Handbook Policy & Procedure

 Attendance Policy for the CHW Certification Program

-Participants may miss up to a maximum of 4 online class sessions if needed.
+• Participants may miss up to a maximum of 4 online class sessions if needed.
 If an online session is missed, the participant is required within 1 week to view the recorded video and complete the associated knowledge check assessment.
 This ensures they obtain the information delivered in the missed session.
+If you do not make up a classroom within 2 weeks, IPDC reserves the right to hold all of your stipend hours until the classroom is made up.
+If you go 3 weeks without making up the classroom, IPDC reserves the right to discharge you from the CHW Program.

-Attendance is paramount but we also aim to work with participants facing challenges.
+• Attendance is paramount but we also aim to work with participants facing challenges.
 Please communicate early with the program administrator or your CHW team leader if difficulties arise impacting your attendance so appropriate support can be provided.
-Leticia Cruz: (818-935-5010)

 Student Conduct